 It feels awesome to use free keyword research tools for keyword research.
 Smart SEO begins with keyword research.
 Once you have taken care of the keyword research, rest is relatively easy.

-Here is a list of some of the best and the free keyword research tools that will help you get most from keyword research.
+Here is a list of the best free keyword research tools that will help you get most from keyword research:

 Google Keyword Planner